-Vogt, B. 2012.
+Vogt, Brandon.
+2012.
 Terrestrial 3d laser scanners as tools to enhance undergraduate geography curriculum.
 Papers of the Applied Geography Conferences 35(2012):21-26.

 - Terrestrial 3D laser scanners are tripod-mounted active remote sensing instruments that generate precise digital representations of surfaces and objects.
 In academia, the scanners are typically used as data collection devices to support faculty research.
 This paper demonstrates how the scanners can also be used to support undergraduate geography curriculum by helping students conceptualize an array of fundamental geographic concepts.
 Based from the teaching experiences of the author, the paper outlines how scanner use can enhance a lower-division course in introductory geospatial technologies and upper-division courses in geographic information systems (GIS), remote sensing, and geomorphology.
 Working with a scanner and processing and analyzing its data enables students to experience first-hand the concepts surrounding active and passive remote sensing, lidar, data interpolation, spatial and spectral resolution, raster and vector data models, 3D data, data visualization, landform mapping, geomorphometry, and landform change detection.